cyshih73/HSMap/dataset/README.md

 ### Credit
 - Author: [Chang-Yuan (Charlie) Shih](https://github.com/cyshih73)
-- Most code for US and world: [I-No Liao](https://github.com/INoLiao)
+- Most of the code for US and world: [I-No Liao](https://github.com/INoLiao)
-- Most code for Brazil and Argentina: [Vini Da Silva](https://github.com/ViniBR01)
+- Most of the code for Brazil and Argentina: [Vini Da Silva](https://github.com/ViniBR01)